-In 2001, he put on his first one-man show, Y’a trop de blancs au Québec, which was a huge hit, and won the Félix award for best comedy show of the year.
-That same year, Mpambara was nominated at the ADISQ awards gala in the best new artist category, alongside Martin Matte.
+In 2000, he put on his first one-man show, Y’a trop de blancs au Québec, which was a huge hit, and won the Félix award for best comedy show of the year.
+That same year, Mpambara was nominated at the ADISQ awards gala in the Best New Artist category, alongside Martin Matte.
 He was also nominated in two categories (best writing for a show he co-wrote with François Avard, and best stand-up comedy act for L’immigrant de Jonquière) at the 2002 Gala Les Olivier.

 During the closing ceremony for the FrancoFolies de Montréal in 2002, and in front of more than 100,000 spectators, he hosted La fête africaine, an outdoor show featuring some of the city’s African talent.
 In 2004, he shared the screen with Maka Kotto, as Gégé in Dany Laferrière’s feature film Comment conquérir l’Amérique en une nuit.